Joe Walsh (Illinois politician): 2012

 During the 2011 redrawing of Illinois' election districts by the Democratic-controlled state legislature, Walsh's home, along with most of the McHenry County portion of his old district, was drawn into the 14th district, represented by fellow Republican Randy Hultgren.
 The 8th was reconfigured to favor a Democratic candidate.
 Walsh and nine other Republican Illinois Representatives filed a lawsuit alleging that the new borders discriminated against Republican and Latino voters.
 On September 21, Walsh announced that if the new district lines were upheld in federal court, he would run for election in the then-heavily Republican 14th district against Hultgren.

 In late July 2011, Walsh was endorsed by the Club for Growth to run against Hultgren.
 However, after several ethics issues regarding Walsh emerged, (such as charges of failing to pay child support, and driving on a suspended license), the Club for Growth distanced itself from Walsh, stating that it would wait until more facts were known before making a decision.
 In November 2011, Walsh was cited by the Family Research Council Action committee for his "unwavering support of the family."
 In December 2011, Walsh decided to run in the redrawn 8th district instead, where he would likely face Democratic candidate Tammy Duckworth, a former assistant secretary of the United States Department of Veterans Affairs, in what posed a tough race for Walsh.
 In January 2012, the conservative political advocacy group Americans for Prosperity gave Walsh a 100 percent rating.

 The ensuing campaign between Walsh and Duckworth emerged as a bitter race.
 At a July 2012 campaign event, Walsh accused his opponent of politicizing both her military service as a helicopter pilot and her Iraq War injuries, which cost her both legs and the partial use of one arm.
 He said, "My God, that's all she talks about.
 Our true heroes, the men and women who served us, it's the last thing in the world they talk about."
 Walsh later suggested that she was, in fact, a "true hero," but that she should not talk about her service so frequently, and that her service should not command votes.
 Walsh decided to skip the 2012 Republican National Convention, distancing himself from establishment Republicans.

 Walsh's campaign was bolstered by major financial support in the form of outside spending by conservative Super PACs.
 In September 2012, Americans for Limited Government gave $1,950,000 to the Now or Never PAC, which then spent $2,022,039 to support Walsh and oppose Duckworth.
 Over $6.6 million in outside spending was reported in the race, with Walsh receiving more than $6 million of that total.
 Overall, Walsh outspent her $7 million to $4.7 million.

-Despite his spending advantage, on November 6, 2012, Duckworth unseated Walsh 55 to 45 percent.
+Despite his spending advantage, on November 6, 2012, Duckworth unseated Walsh 55% to 45%.
 Despite his loss, Walsh outperformed the 2012 Republican presidential nominee, Mitt Romney, who received 41% of the vote in the 8th district.